John Williamson (singer): CMAA Awards

 These annual awards have been presented since 1973 and have been organised by Country Music Association of Australia (CMAA) from 1993, to "encourage, promote and recognise excellence in Australian country music recording".
 From that time the recipient's trophy has been a Golden Guitar.
-John Williamson has won twenty-seven Country Music Awards of Australia, including induction into their Roll of Renown in 1997.
+John Williamson has won twenty-eight Country Music Awards of Australia, including induction into their Roll of Renown in 1997.